canonic-epicure/Shotenjin/README.md

 Classic
 -------

-Shotenjin.Joosed can be used in "classic" way, in which you are responsible for instantiation and rendering:
+Shotenjin can be used in "classic" way, in which you are responsible for instantiation and rendering:

-        var tenjin = new Shotenjin.Joosed.Template({
+        var tenjin = new Shotenjin.Template({
             sources : 'Hello [% world %]'
         })